Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Experiments and Analysis

 \subsection{Results}

-Figure \ref{fig:results} provides an overview of the results on all datasets.
-Point2SSM significantly outperforms the existing point methods with regard to the surface sampling metrics: CD, EMD, and P2F distance.
-This is further illustrated in Figure \ref{fig:medians}, which provides a point-level visualization of the test example with median P2F distance output by each model.
-Figure \ref{fig:results} additionally demonstrates that Point2SSM performs comparably with respect to statistical metrics to \PSM and provides the best compactness on the left atrium dataset.
-Out of the point-based methods, Point2SSM achieves the best compactness on all datasets - with the exception of the spleen \DAE, which greatly suffers in terms of point sampling metrics.
+\Figref{fig:results} provides an overview of the results on all datasets.
+Point2SSM significantly outperforms the existing point methods on the surface sampling metrics.
+This is further illustrated in \figref{fig:medians}, which provides a point-level visualization of the test example with median P2F distance output by each model. \Figref{fig:results} additionally demonstrates that Point2SSM performs comparably with respect to statistical metrics to \PSM and provides the best compactness on the left atrium dataset.
+Of the point-based methods, Point2SSM achieves the best compactness on all datasets - with the exception of the spleen \DAE, which greatly suffers in terms of point sampling metrics.
 The AE methods aggregate features into a global ($L \times 1$) feature in the bottleneck.
-This restriction enforces a shape prior resulting in compactness, but it greatly limits model expressivity hindering accurate surface sampling.
-The CPAE output reconstructs the point cloud to some degree but does not provide correspondence.
-The resulting CPAE SSM is not compact or interpretable, likely because learning a canonical mapping is too complex given a small training set. \ISR and \DPC performs reasonably well on the surface sampling metrics but do not provide as compact, generalizable, or specific of a model as Point2SSM.
+This restriction enforces a shape prior, providing compactness, but it greatly limits model expressivity, hindering accurate surface sampling.
+The CPAE output reconstructs the point cloud to a degree but does not provide correspondence.
+The resulting CPAE SSM is not compact or interpretable, likely because learning a canonical mapping is too complex given a small training set.
+Like \P2S, \ISR and \DPC predict output as a weighted combination of input points, thus providing good performance on surface sampling metrics.
+However, they do not provide SSM that is as compact, generalizable, or specific as Point2SSM.
+While \ISR learns to map a learned subset of input points to correspondence points via a point integration model, Point2SSM makes use of the full input information.
+Additionally, it suffers from its individual treatment of points, whereas Point2SSM incorporates neighborhood information via edge convolution. \DPC is comprised of only an encoder and utilizes latent similarity alone to compute an affinity matrix for establishing correspondence.
+In contrast, Point2SSM learns correspondence in a global manner by incorporating an attention module, which allows for capturing population shape statistics without bias induced by reliance on a reference shape.
 Point2SSM combines the strengths of the comparison methods, providing the best overall accuracy.

+\Figref{fig:pancreas} displays the SSM resulting from Point2SSM on the pancreas dataset.
+The mean shape is plausible and interpretable, and the individual point locations are geometrically consistent across shapes.
+The primary modes of variation in the pancreas are semantically similar to those resulting from the \PSM method, suggesting they accurately capture population statistics and could be similarly used in downstream tasks.
+Evaluation of one such task (pancreatic tumor classification) is provided in \appref{app:downstream}, demonstrating the superior predictive power of Point2SSM output.